reelmza/data-type-visualizer/README.md

 ### App Description

-A JavaScript web-app to visualize how primitive and derived data types operations work.
+A JavaScript web-app to visualize how primitive and derived data types operations work through its interactive UI.

 ### Supported Data types